 Luckily, if you spot a large, translucent blob floating on top of shallow water in tropical Florida, it is most likely a harmless cannonball jellyfish.

-The bell-shaped body typically measures between four and eight inches long and has broad stinging tentacles which hang down.
+The bell-shaped body typically measures between four and eight inches long and has broad, stinging tentacles that hang down.

-While they certainly can deliver an unpleasant sting to swimmers who accidentally brush against them, their venom isn’t considered dangerous to humans (unlike those pesky man o’ war).
+While they can deliver an unpleasant sting to swimmers who accidentally brush against them, their venom isn’t considered dangerous to humans (unlike that pesky man o’ war).

 These popular creatures are easy for divers and snorkelers to encounter around warm Atlantic beaches like Captiva Island.